 Adaptive reuse project transforms bank in century-old facility into dermatology clinic with advanced technologies and spa-like atmosphere

 A 6,000-square-foot retrofit converts a former grocery store (built circa 1900), bank, and start-up into a high-tech dermatology space.
-The design follows Northwestern Medicine’s finish and materials standards, but also considers the facility’s location near a Starbucks and just half a block north of Geneva’s main shopping thoroughfare.
+The design follows Northwestern Medicine’s finish and materials standards but also considers the facility’s location near a coffee shop and just half a block north of Geneva’s main shopping thoroughfare.
 A subdued jewel-toned color scheme and distinctive material palette create a less clinical, more spa-like setting with a retail ambiance that complements the downtown setting.

 The main lobby features an oculus-like ceiling cove whose midnight blue color and vibrant lights suggest a night sky.
 Two custom light fixtures blend to create the appearance of one larger fixture.

 The reception area offers a greeting desk and a small consultation space.
 Frosted glass subtly displays the Northwestern Medicine logo.
 The renovation also brings a retail area with products on display and wall monitors describing services.
 The retail space is visible from the sidewalk that passes the clinic.

 The clinical zone houses a central nurse station, as well as flexible rooms for both medically necessary and cosmetic procedures including the increasingly popular CoolSculpting and a variety of laser treatments.